liz-bowen.com // email@example.com

 “Writing Disability”; panel hosted by Fordham University’s Seminar on Disability Research across Disciplines, November 2017.

-“Women, Dog Love, and Abjection Between Species in Alice Notley’s Culture of One”; paper presented at Modern and Contemporary Studies Summer Institute, Pennsylvania State University, June 2017.
+“’They Open Their Mouths to Word Me’: Dog Love and Abjection in Alice Notley’s Culture of One”; paper presented at Modern and Contemporary Studies Summer Institute, Pennsylvania State University, June 2017.

 “Pedagogies of Dissent: Desire, Consumption, and Consumerism in the Neoliberal University”; roundtable hosted by the Columbia Journal of Literary Criticism, April 2017.